 Reservations & Rates

 Your angling package at Fanning Island includes the charter flight from Christmas Island to Fanning, conservation fees on the island, meals, lodging at a local homestay, and transportation around the island (road and boat).

 Not included in your Fanning Island package are round trip airfare to Christmas Island; all alcoholic beverages, gratuities; meals and accommodations while in Hawaii; items of personal nature, including fishing tackle and any other items not specifically listed in the inclusions; travel insurance.

 The Fly Shop® is not in the insurance business, but we recommend Travel Guard coverage as a service with a desire to see your best interests protected.
 It is impossible to know when an unfortunate situation (loss of luggage, fly rods, illness in the family, or an accident) may occur.
 However, such things can and do happen, and this insurance can provide a means of recourse against non-refundable financial losses.
-Click HERE for Travel Guard's Policies and more information

 Seasons at Fanning Island